William Henry Mote: WT Mote as possible misspelling of WH Mote

 Some etchings attributed to Mote are labeled WT Mote.
 This is likely a mistake and these etchings were probably done by WH Mote.
 These etchings were published in Lodge's Illustrious Portraits.
 There was an advertisement in Bent's Literary Advertiser advertising these plates for sale by auction, and they were purchased for £4,200 by W. Smith at the 22 November auction.
 (Adjusted for inflation: £370,000 in 2010, however, on eBay, twelve etchings failed to sell for $20 in 2009.).

 These mistakes may have come from a typesetting error under the plate.
 The book itself had set borders and the border of the etching may have been done by someone other than Mote.
 This could also mean that the etching itself may have been a team effort.
 There is no evidence that there was an etcher using the name Mote, and there was only one "Mote" mentioned in the auction sale of the original plates.
 "WT" were the initials of another engraver working on the same project, William Thomas Fry.
 The engraving for John Stuart, 3rd Earl of Bute has the same engraving appearing in two books.
 He appears in Lodges Illustrious Portraits with the brand WT Mote, but appeared a year earlier with the WH Mote brand.

 One of "his" final engravings is branded "WH Mote co.", where "co." is assumed to be company, which would have included Mote's sons.

 Family

 William Henry Mote was born to Christopher and Hannah Mote in 1803, who had a second son, Edward.
 This choice of names was in keeping with a family tradition, as followed by Christopher's brothers and uncles.

 William Henry Mote was baptized at St. John Horsley Down, Southwark, England.
 He married Mary Ann Bather (born 1799) and their marriage was announced in St George Hanover Square Parish Records.

 William Henry Mote died in 1871 in St. Johns, Middlesex, England.
-He was buried on 19 July 1871 in Highgate Cemetery of Saint James, Swains Lane, Saint Pancras, England.
+He was buried on 19 July 1871 in a family grave on the western side of Highgate Cemetery, London.